 Indirect methods like capacitance based moisture analyzers are accurate enough for quick preliminary quality control measures, offering results accurate to within a few tenths of a percent in just seconds.

 They are used worldwide for agricultural applications, in grain elevators, processing facilities, exporting centers, etc...

-THIS MOC 120H MOISTURE BALANCE HAS A SPECIALLY DESIGNED HEAT SOURCE FOR USE WITH AGRICULTURAL APPLICATIONS
+THIS MAX MOISTURE BALANCE HAS A SPECIALLY DESIGNED HEAT SOURCE FOR USE WITH AGRICULTURAL APPLICATIONS

 THIS SHERWOOD M501 ANALYTICAL FLUID BED DRYER SUSPENDS THE PARTICLES IN THE AIR FOR UNIFORM DRYING